This is the multi-page printable view of this section. Click here to print.

 Reference

-For a recovery file, the snapshot list, replication tabs are not displayed.
+In the case of a recovery copy, the snapshot list and replication tabs are not displayed.

-Volume Group(BM) list page where you can check the detailed information of the selected resource and modify the information if necessary.
+Volume Group(BM) List page allows you to view detailed information of the selected resource and edit the information if needed.

 Resource TypeResource Type